Short Form Video

 Current use

-Businesses commonly use it for founder videos, product demos, before-and-after clips, testimonials, behind-the-scenes content, and local offers across Instagram Reels, TikTok, and YouTube Shorts.[1][2]
+Teams typically deploy it for founder messaging, service explainers, before-and-after proof, testimonials, and promotional offers across Reels, TikTok, and Shorts.[1][2]

 Performance